Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ![DefaultAzureCredential authentication flow](./images/DefaultAzureCredentialAuthenticationFlow.png)

 - Environment - The `DefaultAzureCredential` will read account information specified via [environment variables](#Environment-variables) and use it to authenticate.
 - Managed Identity - If the application is deployed to an Azure host with Managed Identity enabled, the `DefaultAzureCredential` will authenticate with that account.
- - Visual Studio - If the developer has authenticated via Visual Studio, the `DefaultAzureCredential` will authenticate with that account.
 - Visual Studio Code - If the developer has authenticated via the Visual Studio Code Azure Account plugin, the `DefaultAzureCredential` will authenticate with that account.
 - Azure CLI - If the developer has authenticated an account via the Azure CLI `az login` command, the `DefaultAzureCredential` will authenticate with that account.
- - Interactive - If enabled the `DefaultAzureCredential` will interactively authenticate the developer via the current system's default browser.

 ### Environment variables